cavalle/steak_is_a_scam/steak/steak.md

 # Ruby Gem!

 <!SLIDE>
-.notes First, because that is what I do best, writting code, but the most important reason is that, as Godin explains in his book,
+.notes First, because that is what I do best, writting code, but the main reason is that, as Godin explains in his book,

 # I love coding

 <!SLIDE>
-.notes it is not only about telling stories
+.notes it's not only about telling stories

 ## Telling the story is not enough

 <!SLIDE>
-.notes but about living them.
+.notes it is about living them.

 <h2>You have to <u><em>live</em></u> the story</h2>